Glavrab/ultimate_procrastination/README.md

 ## About

-It is a system to provide support for your procrastination and as a bonus increasing your intelligence level!
+It is a system to provide support for your procrastination and as a bonus to increase your intelligence level!
 When you don't know what to do, or you know but don't want to bother yourself with necessary task this service will help you out!
 Giving you literally infinite amount of unimportant but interesting facts.
 After small registration you can configure your own feed and receive the information about categories you prefer most.